 Creating a garden that is a sanctuary for butterflies is not too difficult.
-One of the most important things to do is completely avoid pesticides, not even organic ones.
+One of the most important things to do is completely avoid pesticides, even organic ones.
 Butterflies are insects and therefore are susceptible to these poisons.
 This guide will give you a list of nectar plants that many butterflies like, but it is certainly not exhaustive.
 Nectar plants are where a lot of butterfly gardeners start and, unfortunately, stop.

 Two things are even more important than nectar plants.
 Those are host plants or the caterpillar food plants and your fall and spring clean-up practices.
 Many species of butterfly caterpillars are fairly restrictive in their diets and can only eat certain plants.
 In order to really attract butterflies and observe a full range of behaviors, you need to have the host plants in your yard.
 A little known fact about many of our butterflies (and for most of our other insects) is that they overwinter in one form or another; some may spend the winter as eggs, or as caterpillars, as pupae, or even as adults.
 Each species has a different strategy for surviving winter so that it continue its life cycle the next spring.

 As I continue to add native plants, and the years go by, more and more interesting butterflies find my yard, which, to me, really speaks to the impact native plants have.
 I have found two species that have used plants not listed as their typical host plants, so it’s interesting to see what will visit my yard and what plants it uses.
 For instance, this year I raised Wild Indigo Duskywings on Canadian Milkvetch, and Nessus Sphinx Moths on Prairie Sundrops.
-Most of the butterflies listed below are ones that I have seen here in the Oak Park area (exceptions: Milbert’s Tortoiseshell, Red-spotted Purples, White Admirals).
+Most of the butterflies listed below are ones that I have seen here in the Oak Park area (exceptions: Milbert’s Tortoiseshell, White Admirals).
 Over time, it would be wonderful to see Grey Hairstreaks in the region; reportedly, they do well in urban areas, and with all of the rudbeckia and helianthus in the area, perhaps Silvery Checkerspots will show up.

 Important nectar plants: